mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ##### If additional information is provided by user and mantidplot is open
 * MessageDialog text dump

-The largest design constraint upon this system is that it has to be callable from outside Mantid.
-The easiest way to achieve this is to expose it to mantidpython which can then be called from within the launcher scripts without relaunching mantidplot.

-* Q Is launching the crash reporter with mantid python from outside mantidplot feasible.
-If not an executable to be run could be created instead.

 ![alt text](CrashReporter.png "Crash Reporting Flowchart")

+### Web service and Database
+We are initially planning to use the same web service and database for the crash reporting that we do for the usage reporting.
+The crash reports will go to a different url however so that we mantain the flexibility to change this in the future if required.

+The data base for the crash reporting will be split into a table for the minimal data which is always provided and a table of extra data which will sometimes be provided.
+The minimal data will be that described above in the crash reporting section.
+Entries spanning these two tables can then be linked by a Crash ID.

 ### User feedback

 A further requirement **R.1.5** is to ask the user for additional feedback.
 This requires designing an interface which will be displayed to the user when a crash has occured.
 The layout and userbility of this interface is disscussed below.

 As their is no guarantee that mantidplot will still be running at this point this interface needs to be independent of mantidplot and launchable on it's own.
-It will ideally be launched from within the crash reporting service as this is a common point of between all the different crash cases.
+It will ideally be launched from within the crash reporting service, via  as this is a common point of between all the different crash cases.

 ## User Interface Design